 - Are or might be pregnant.

-You will need to sign a consent form that says you understand the risks of an MRI and agree to have the test done.
-Talk to your doctor about any concerns you have regarding the need for the test, its risks, how it will be done or what the results will mean.
+Talk to your doctor about any concerns you have regarding the need for the test, its risks or how it will be done.

 © Healthwise, Incorporated.